beyondonlinedata/beyondonlinedata.github.io/index.md

 ## Important Dates
 - Paper due date: Apr 22, 2018
 - Author notification date: May 15, 2018
-- Camera ready due: June 1, 2018i
+- Camera ready due: June 1, 2018
 - Workshop date: June 25, 2018

 ## Submission Guidelines
 ### Format
 We encourage submissions of work-in-progress, unpublished results, and accepted paper at top conferences/journals.
 All authors are required to use the AAAI Author Kit to format their papers.
 The author kit is available at <http://www.aaai.org/Publications/Templates/AuthorKit18.zip>.
-Submissions should be no longer than 8 pages.
+Submissions should be 2-8 pages.

 ### Submission Link
 Papers should be submitted via [EasyChair](https://easychair.org/conferences/?conf=bod18).